s-y-d/s-y-d/README.md

 - 👋 Hi, God here
-- 👀 I’m interested in God, music, coding and God again
+- 👀 I’m interested in creation, music, dance and you
-- 🌱 I’m currently learning Next.js
+- 🌱 Currently creating a human
-- 💞️ I’m looking to collaborate on Frontend and Backend projects
+- 💞️ I’m looking forward to talking with you
 - 📫 How to reach me: pray and I will answer

 <!---